Car reviews - Toyota - Corolla - ZR Hybrid hatch

 The Corolla now rides on Toyota’s TNGA platform, and if its Camry and C-HR siblings are anything to go by, that can only mean good things for driver engagement.
 So, is the hatchback finally ready to mix it with the best in its class?
 We test its ZR Hybrid flagship to find out.

 Priced from $31,790 before on-road costs, the ZR Hybrid only commands a $1500 premium over its naturally aspirated sibling, making it an affordable way to get into a petrol-electric vehicle.

 Our test car is finished with Crystal Pearl premium paintwork, which is a $550 option.
 As such, the price as tested is $32,340.

-Standard equipment includes 18-inch alloy wheels wrapped in 225/40 tyres, disc brakes (283mm ventilated front, 265mm solid rear) dusk-sensing bi-LED headlights, LED foglights, daytime running lights and tail-lights; auto-folding side mirrors with heating, rain-sensing windshield wipers, rear privacy glass and a tyre repair kit.
+Standard equipment includes 18-inch alloy wheels wrapped in 225/40 tyres, disc brakes (283mm ventilated front, 265mm solid rear) dusk-sensing bi-LED headlights, LED foglights, daytime running lights and tail-lights; auto-folding side mirrors with heating, rear privacy glass and a tyre repair kit.